-Notice that this code uses the sep keyword argument to the print function.
-Recall from lecture that adding sep="" (short for "separator") after the rest of the regular arguments prevent print from adding spaces between items that you want printed.
+Notice that this code contains a brand new way of using print.
+Adding sep="" (short for "separator") as the last argument to the print function will prevent print from adding spaces between items that you want printed.
 If you use sep="", the only spaces that are included in the output are the spaces that you place explicitly into the Strings.
 For example:

+'''

 print("Taking", "CSCI", 141, "woo-hoo!")

+'''

-prints the following:
+would print the following: